 We are all taught to conform.
 Incredible pressures are put on us every day to do things ‘the right way' and yet no one asks the question ‘is this really the right way?'.
 We live our lives to please those around us and the scary thing is, the people around us, are doing exactly the same thing – Eric Worre

 My advice to you is this, if someone were to give you an opportunity to learn a skill in 2 to 5 years that could help you retire 30 years early to do something else you are passionate about, to have total control of your time, would you seriously take them up on the offer?

 “I dont have the time to start a business”

-Is it because your job takes such a large portion of it?
+Is it because their jobs take such a large portion of it from them.